 But we can do something even more fun.
 Let's duplicate that vector layer (the whole layer and object, not just the spiral itself).
-Hide the initial spiral for now, and activate the Pen tool set to Edit.
-Select some sections of the spiral and delete them.
+Hide the initial spiral for now, and activate the Pen tool, set to Knife mode.
+Cut the spiral into smaller sections and delete some of them.

 Now, run the VectorTube script on that "intermittent" spiral.